 - The District Attorney's Gun Violence Reduction Program has resulted in decreased incidents of gunrelated crime, most notably in the City of Chester.
-Working in collaboration with local police agencies and the Courts, the program has been cited as a model approach. - The partnership with the Child Care Professional Network has assisted struggling providers and families, resulting in over 630 families being served so the parents can return to work. - The County's Workforce Development Department (WFD) has executed several partnership programs.
-The Digital Literacy Program is a collaboration with the Department and the Delaware County Literacy Council, and has served twenty-six individuals.
+Working in collaboration with local police agencies and the Courts, the program has been cited as a model approach. - The partnership with the Child Care Professional Network has assisted struggling providers and families, resulting in over 500 families being served so the parents can return to work. - The County's Workforce Development Department (WFD) has executed several partnership programs.
+The Digital Literacy Program is a collaboration with the Department and the Delaware County Literacy Council and has served twenty-six individuals.
 WFD through its PA CareerLink program has assisted 14 caretakers and 22 children through the Summer Camp Solution initiative. - The County's Commerce Department worked with Parks and Recreation to establish a Holiday Village for small, local businesses adjacent to the annual Festival of Lights in Rose Tree Park.
 Over half of the participating vendors represented minority-owned small businesses, and 40% of the vendors saw follow-up visits to their established places of business.
-In total, the event attracted ~29,000 visitors. - The Volunteer Income Tax Assistance (VITA) program, managed through the Community Action Agency of Delaware County (CAADC) provided assistance to families in filing income tax returns to take advantage of Child Tax Credits.
-There was also an outreach element to the VITA Program administered by the Foundation of Delaware County through a network of non-profits and the J. Lewis Crozer Library educating residents of the Child Tax Credit program and how to claim the deduction.
+In total, the event attracted ~29,000 visitors. - The Volunteer Income Tax Assistance (VITA) program managed through the Community Action Agency of Delaware County (CAADC) provided assisted families in filing income tax returns to take advantage of Child Tax Credits. - The Lansdowne Theater Project provided \$2,500,000 to the Historic Lansdowne Theater Corporation, through the County's Public Works Department, to complete renovation of this anchor in the downtown business district.
+The theater is a direct, local job creator, producing an estimated 51 direct and 80 secondary jobs in the community.

-- The Lansdowne Theater Project provided \$2,000,000 to the Historic Lansdowne Theater Corporation, through the County's Public Works Department, to complete renovation of this vacant property anchor in the downtown business district.
-The theater is a direct, local job creator, producing an estimated 51 direct and 80 secondary jobs in the community. - With the help of ~\$1.9M in ARPA dollars, the Greenways Capital program awarded 43 open space and trail projects over the past year.
+With the help of ~\$1.9M in ARPA dollars, the Greenways Capital program awarded 43 open space and trail projects over the past year.
 The project spans 39 municipalities and non-profit agencies - connecting the County by creating sustainable active transportation and recreation assets.